Haivision/srt/docs/redundancy.md

 also require minimum version from the peer, otherwise it simply won't understand the handshake extension information concerning redundancy.

+Just note that the "listener socket" isn't usually a socket used like other sockets for reading and writing data, although the logics of the socket creation as well as setting it epoll flags to define readiness for particular operation are still use on it, the logics of these has completely nothing to do with what you do for the connection establishment.
+Therefore even in case of group connection you have to make a "listener socket", just with the groupconnect flag set, out of which there will be accepted a group.

-When a listener is connected, and the group ID is passed in the handshake, the resulting accepted socket isn't returned in `srt_accept`.
-The returned value is the group ID of the group that is a local group mirroring the group which's ID is received in the handshake.
-This group is always returned by the `srt_accept` in such a case, although it may be an existing or newly created local group.
+So, when a listener is connected, and the group ID is passed in the handshake, the resulting accepted socket isn't returned in `srt_accept`.
+The returned value is the group ID of the group that is a local group mirroring the remote group which's ID is received in the handshake.
+This group is always returned by the `srt_accept` in such a case, although it may be an existing or newly created local group (although an existing group may only be in a very rare edge case when one socket in the group was just connected after the last socket in the existing group has disconnected - in practice there's no need to bother with it).
 Note that logically it's the exact ID that you should next use for sending or receiving data.
+Note that `srt_accept` returns the group only once upon connection - once there exist at least one connected socket in the group, there will be no new connections reported in `srt_accept`, just rather a new socket will suddenly appear in the group data next time you anywhow read them.

 When a socket for accept is being created, and the group in the handshake information **is already mirrored** in the application anywhere (there's a